curl/everything-curl/libcurl-drive-multi-socket.md

 both!

-It also needs to tell libcurl when its timeout time has expired, as it is control of driving everything libcurl can't do it itself.
+It also needs to tell libcurl when its timeout time has expired, as it is control of driving everything libcurl cannot do it itself.
 So libcurl must tell the application an updated timeout value, too.

 ### socket_callback